alphamikle/nanc_docs/docs/nanc_configuring.md

 This option is responsible for setting up an API service that will perform all network activities related to your document collections.
 Be it filtering, pagination, search, and more.

-## Page API
+## Document API

-The `pageApi` is responsible for installing an API service that will perform network requests related to individual documents - opening a detailed document page, creating, deleting, modifying, etc.
+The `documentApi` is responsible for installing an API service that will perform network requests related to individual documents - opening a detailed document page, creating, deleting, modifying, etc.

 ## Model API